gateio/gateapi-java/docs/EarnApi.md

         EarnApi apiInstance = new EarnApi(defaultClient);
         Long from = 1547706332L; // Long | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
         Long to = 1547706332L; // Long | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-        Integer page = 1; // Integer | Page number
+        Integer page = 1; // Integer | Page number.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list try {
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list. try {
             List<StructuredOrderList> result = apiInstance.listStructuredOrders()
                         .from(from)